at-import/Singularity/readme.md

 }
 ```

+**Responsive grid contexts do not output anything by themsleves**.
+Singularity's Responsive Grids feature allows you to change the *context of a called `grid-span`*.
+In order for you to see the context change, you still need to call `grid-span` to apply your grid.

 ## Contributing to Singularity

 We love contributors!
 Yes we do!
 If you would like to contribute to Singularity, please follow the [Contributing Guidelines](https://github.com/at-import/Singularity/blob/1.x.x/CONTRIBUTING.md)